LimeThaw/emu/README.md

 validating functionality, belongs into Tests/emuTests.
 You also need to write an entry for every test file into Tests/LinuxMain.swift.

+## Naming

+To make the project easier to navigate and appear more uniform, all contributions should adhere to the same naming conventions.
+For example, the algorithm Bogo Sort should be implemented in the function bogoSort() (class for data structures) in the file BogoSort.swift.
+The corresponding tests should be in the class bogoSortTests in the file BogoSortTests.swift.

 ## Usage

 The code is written for Swift 4.
 To build and test simply navigate to the root directory